 There are more options, but for the sake of everyone’s sanity, I have limited to what are, for better or worse, the most popular ones used in a professional post environment.
 I loved the editor Vegas for a long time; it’s audio features were second-to-none.
 Edius also had its place.
 But in 2019, it’s hard for me to recommend anything more strongly than Resolve.

-All the NLE options listed above are very capable editors.
+Let me reiterate: all the NLE options listed above are very capable editors.
 Especially as you begin, the software will not be the limitation.
+Go create something.